Perfect Chirality with imperfect polarisation

 Comparing the points with transmission approaching $-1$ of parts (a) and (b) of Fig.\ref{rt} notice the losses are higher in (b).
-Here the poorer dot product between the dipole and the forwards mode, combined with our assumption that $|\mathbf{E}|$ and the loss rate are unchanged between parts (a, b) has led to a reduced Beta factor.
+Here the poorer dot product between the dipole and the forwards mode, combined with our assumption that $|\mathbf{E}|$ is unchanged between parts (a, b) has led to a reduced Beta factor.
 However, as discussed previously $|\mathbf{E}|$ can be much higher at elliptical points and this will often more than compensate for the lower overlap.
 As seen in Fig.\ref{map} the choices that maximise coupling (and consequently minimise this loss) are ellipses.

 Some proposals require a MS with more than two levels.
 We consider two specific schemes, both with potential applications in quantum information.
 First that of \cite{Young_PRL}, which makes use of charged QDs, described as a \emph{II}-like four-level system.
 Second \cite{atom_switch}, with Caesium atoms described with three levels in a $\Lambda$-like configuration.
-In both cases there are two relevant optical transitions, each with its own dipole.
-In both schemes ideally one transition couples only to the forwards direction, while the other couples only backwards.
-Some example dipoles that achieve this at a point of elliptical polarisation are depicted in Fig.\ref{II_system}.
+In both cases there are two relevant optical transitions and in both ideally one transition couples only to the forwards direction, while the other couples only backwards, depicted in Fig.\ref{II_system}.
 As seen in part (b) of the figure the ideal pair consists of two elliptical dipoles, identical in all respects except for helicity (the arrowhead direction) which is opposite between them.
 That is, ideally $\mathbf{d}_1 = \mathbf{d}_2^*$ and $\mathbf{d}_1^* \cdot \mathbf{E}_b = 0$.

+The non-orthogonality of the two dipoles in fig.\ref{II_system}(b) is no impediment to the quantum information proposals, as the orthogonality of dipoles in real space does not equate to orthogonality of quantum states in Hilbert space \cite{supplementary}.

-\emph{Dipole engineering} - Finally we propose illustrative schemes to achieve the necessary dipole engineering in either an atomic or a QD system.
-We focus on those proposals that call for two transitions which are unidirectional in opposite directions \cite{atom_switch, Young_PRL}.
-Our aim is to find regimes where the MS has the dipoles that achieve this.
+\emph{Dipole engineering} - Finally we propose illustrative schemes to achieve the necessary dipole engineering in either an atomic or a QD system, focusing on proposals that call for two transitions which are unidirectional in opposite directions \cite{atom_switch, Young_PRL}.